-As you know, I don't have a studio or any kind of studio lighting - but I do have a garage, a cheap background stand, one roll of background paper, and that - coupled with some natural light - is all you need for a makeshift studio on a budget!
+I don't have a studio or any kind of studio lighting - but I do have a garage, a cheap background stand, one roll of background paper, and that - coupled with some natural light - is all you need for a makeshift studio on a budget!

-All these images in this post were taken using natural light with the set up below.
 Garages have the BEST natural light as the humble garage door is actually a huge soft light source - which can also be directional - so it acts very much like a studio soft box.
 With it you can get great catchlights, and soft shadowing that will help define features.

-If you are interested, this is the "studio" equipment I used:
+This is the "studio" equipment I used:

 The cost for both was around $78, which let's face it, is pretty cheap for a home studio set up!

-Of course, if you want to make your own garage into a makeshift studio, you really don't need a paper roll OR a backdrop stand, you could simply get a sheet of fabric and pin that up, or simply use the black or white side of your Reflectoras a small backdrop.
+Of course, if you want to make your own garage into a makeshift studio, you really don't need a paper roll OR a backdrop stand, you could simply get a sheet of fabric and pin that up, or simply use the black or white side of your Reflector as a small backdrop.
 The stand and paper just make life a lot easier (as I plan to do more I wanted something that was a bit easier to work with) It really depends on how often you want to use it, and how much money you want to spend!